knutole/catchfish/README.md

 # Catchfish 🐳
-Python library for analysing chess games using Stockfish
+A Python library that analyzes chess games utilizing the Stockfish engine, which could potentially detect circumstantial evidence of cheating.

 ## Usage